owenthcarey/python-typescript-cpp-book/README.md

 Despite these strengths, we also noted that TypeScript has certain drawbacks.
 We discussed its additional complexity compared to JavaScript, the potential for longer development time due to type annotations, and possible issues when integrating with certain dynamic JavaScript libraries.
 While these are challenges to consider, it's crucial to remember that they are often trade-offs for the benefits that TypeScript provides.

-Overall, TypeScript offers a unique combination of JavaScript's flexibility and the reliability of static types, making it a valuable tool in the programmer's toolkit.
+Overall, TypeScript offers a unique combination of JavaScript's flexibility and the reliability of static types, making it a valuable tool in the programmer's tool kit.
 Understanding TypeScript's strengths and weaknesses helps in making informed decisions about when to use TypeScript, based on the specific requirements of the project and the team's expertise.

 In the next chapter, we turn our attention to another influential programming language, C++.
 We will delve into C++'s history, its syntax and design philosophy, as well as its strengths and weaknesses.
 By examining these three languages—Python, TypeScript, and C++—side by side, we aim to equip you with a comprehensive understanding of their capabilities and how to choose the most appropriate one for your projects.